JabberMask

 JabberMask is an under-development wearable computer face mask that uses LED lights to allow its wearer to smile in a manner, despite wearing a mask.
 The mask was developed by game developer Tyler Glaiel.
-An early un-named prototype version of the mask gained considerable attention online when revealed on Glaiel's personal Twitter account, and even WHO ended up listing it as a "COVID-19 innovation" on their website.
-Though he initially said he had no plans to sell it and recommended people making their own, the positive press led him to eventually take the project to Kickstarter where he was able to crowdfund over $70,000 to mass-produce it.
+An early, unnamed prototype gained considerable attention online after Glaiel shared it on his personal Twitter account, and WHO listed it as a "COVID-19 innovation" on their website.
+Although Glaiel initially stated that he had no plans to sell the mask and encouraged others to build their own, positive press led him to launch a Kickstarter campaign, where he successfully raised over $70,000 to fund mass production.
 The mask is powered by an Arduino computer.